lit/lit.dev/packages/lit-dev-content/site/docs/components/context.md

 ### Context Protocol
 Lit's context is based on the [Context Community Protocol](https://github.com/webcomponents-cg/community-protocols/blob/main/proposals/context.md) by the W3C's [Web Components Community Group](https://www.w3.org/community/webcomponents/).

 This protocol enables interoperability between elements (or even non-element code) regardless of how they were built.
-Via the context protocol, a Lit-based element can provide data to a Stencil consumer, or vice versa.
+Via the context protocol, a Lit-based element can provide data to a consumer not built with Lit, or vice versa.

 The Context Protocol is based on DOM events.
 A consumer fires a `context-request` event that carries the context key that it wants, and any element above it can listen for the `context-request` event and provide data for that context key.